Front Man (Squid Game)

-Hwang In-ho, also known as the Front Man, is the main antagonist of the Netflix series Squid Game.
+Hwang In-ho, also known as the Front Man, is a fictional character and the main antagonist of the Netflix TV series Squid Game.
 He is the head of the Squid Game hierarchy, initiating and managing the competition of people in severe debt for a prize of billion.
 He is portrayed as a ruthless and emotionally detached figure throughout the series.

-Previously a police officer, he won the 28th Squid Game edition himself in 2015 as Player 132 after executing the offer from Oh Il-nam (the game’s creator, portrayed by O Yeong-su) to kill the other finalists.
-Some time after his victory, In-ho started working for the organization that orchestrates the games, becoming the Front Man.
+Previously a police officer, he won the 28th Squid Game edition himself in 2015 as Player 132 after executing an offer from the game's creator and original Front Man, Oh Il-nam, to kill the other finalists.
+It is later revealed that In-ho joined the Game in a futile attempt to save his pregnant wife who was terminally ill.
+Sometime after his victory, In-ho started working for the organization behind the games, becoming the Front Man and cutting off ties to his family and former life.

-In-ho has a half-brother 16 years younger, Hwang Jun-ho, also a police officer, who infiltrated the 2020 games to search for In-ho as he had gone missing.
-Jun-ho trying to find out what happened to his older brother In-ho while investigating the deadly games is one of the main plotlines and mysteries of the first season.
-When Jun-ho was eventually caught by the Front Man and his pink guards, In-ho revealed his identity to Jun-ho by taking off his mask, and spared his brother's life.
-After this, he disappeared from his previous life completely, cutting ties to both Jun-ho and his stepmother.
+In-ho's half-brother, Hwang Jun-ho, another police officer 16 years his junior, infiltrated the 2020 games to search for In-ho as he had gone missing.
+Jun-ho's search for his brother while investigating the deadly games forms one of the main plotlines of the first season.

-In the first season, the Front Man is shown to mainly be overseeing and organizing the games.
-However, he appears in the second season disguised as a participant, going by Player 001 and using the fake name "Oh Young-il" to foil Seong Gi-hun's plans.
+In the first season, the Front Man is mainly shown overseeing and organizing the games.
+However, he appears in the second season disguised as a participant, going by Player 001 and using the fake name "Oh Young-il" to foil Seong Gi-hun's plans to take down the Games.
+Gi-Hun's continued determination and belief in humanity pose a challenge to the Front Man's cynical views in the third season.

-In the second season, it is told that In-ho played the 2015 games to save his pregnant wife who was terminally ill, but this could be a continuity error because originally in the first season, his player file makes no mention of him having a wife.

 The Front Man was created by Hwang Dong-hyuk and was portrayed by Lee Byung-hun, who assisted in developing the character.
 He is voiced in English by Tom Choi.